 - 1 in 5 Americans are now on food stamps – more than at any time since the program started

-- American middle-class debt ratios are at their highest point in modern history
+- American middle-class debt ratios are again nearing their highest point in modern history

 - From 1945-1980, America had the highest GDP per capita in the world, by far.
 Today, we’re #13, and falling

-- Since 1975, while the 99% has been falling deeper and deeper into economic despair, the 1% has accumulated more of the U.S. wealth pie than at any time since before the Great Depression.
-In fact, some have noted that our current economic disparity looks identical to the disparity that (in part) triggered the Great Depression.
+- Since 1980, while the 99% has been falling deeper and deeper into economic despair, the 1% has accumulated more U.S. wealth percentage than at any time since before the Great Depression.
+In fact, some have noted that our current economic disparity looks identical to the rising disparity that (in part) triggered the Great Depression.
 See this graph:

 The latest Pew studies show that a vastly larger number of people consider themselves low-mid or lower class compared with 20 years ago.
 Critics argue that our lower class has it “better than ever” with “higher mobility” (often, such critics are “think tanks” funded by 0.01%-class interests, such as Cato, Heritage, and Manhattan).
 But caloric intake and flat-screen TVs are not primary indicators of wealth, prosperity, or well-being.
-An historically healthy distribution of national wealth, along with income growth parity, low debt ratios, and high savings rates are the key indicators of free-market well-being, and by these metrics the USA (and much of western civilization in general) has become sick and imbalanced society.
+An historically healthy distribution of national wealth, along with income growth parity, low debt ratios, and high savings rates are the key indicators of free-market well-being, and by these metrics the USA (and much of western civilization in general) has become sick and imbalanced.
 And getting sicker year by year.

 We need the political will to bring our social and fiscal policy back into healthy and sustainable ISP (like 1945-1980).
-We need the political will to reverse engineer the dangerous and excessive hoard of 1% wealth back into the hands of our 99%.
+We need the political will to reverse engineer the dangerously excessive accumulations of American wealth back into the hands of our middle classes (like 1945-1980).
 But our government today looks more like a corporatocracy than a representative democracy.
-Elected officials today pass more fiscal policy benefiting a tiny oligarchy than “we the people”.
-Those with the most to lose from true progressive taxation are the same people with the highest influence on our lawmakers.
+Elected officials consistently write fiscal policy benefiting a tiny oligarchy — not “we the people”.
+Those with the most to lose from a return to true progressive fiscal policy are the same people with the highest influence on our lawmakers.

-Profoundly imbalanced income growth slopes are tearing this country’s “social contract” into shreds.
+Grossly imbalanced income growth slopes are tearing this country’s “social contract” into shreds.
 The USA now has less slope equality than Kenya or Yemen.
-With the exception of Romania, no developed country has more kids below their country’s poverty line than the USA — while more and more of American wealth is being vacuumed up a tiny number of individuals.
+With the exception of Romania, no developed country has more kids below their country’s poverty line than the USA — while more and more of American wealth is being vacuumed up by an ultra-tiny number of individuals.
 And it’s getting worse, not better.

-Throughout history, it’s normal and expected that powerful minorities will control a sizable percentage of wealth.
-But Americans have not seen wealth disparity and income growth disparity this out of whack since before the Great Depression.
+Throughout free-market history, it is normal and expected that powerful minorities will control a sizable percentage of a nation’s wealth.
+But Americans have not seen wealth and income growth disparity this out of whack since just before the Great Depression.
 And our disparity continues to grow: One family of six people are now worth more than the bottom 40% of the American population combined.